 Before arriving at the second fall, I was a bit freaked out by a snake passing on the path close to me.
 It stopped for a few moments, and while I was wondering if I had to keep moving or turn back (and if I had a venomous snake in front of me), it finally quietly resumed its way.

-The trail continues until a third fall which is not very far, but the climb is a little more steep and difficult.
+The trail continues to a third fall which is not very far, but the climb is a little more steep and difficult.
 I did not have good hiking shoes and the snake made me nervous, so I decided to go back to the train station.

 I missed the train by 15 minutes and as it passes once an hour, I had to wait for a long time in the small waiting room with the stationmaster as my only companion.